ui5-community/wdi5/README.md

 # When to use

 -   Uiveri5 is not working due to eg. use of appium
--   You still would like to make use of UI5 control selectors known from the sap.ui.test namespace.
+-   You still would like to make use of UI5 handy functions like
+    - control selectors and other function known from the sap.ui.test namespace.
+    - make sure ui5 is already ready to start testing
+    -  etc.

+# How it works

+To access the application's runtime environment this framework uses Webdriver API function `executeAsync`.
+This allows to write and call methods in the environment of the running application.
+The two objects `wdi5` and `bridge` are attached to the browser's `window` object to enhance the capabilities.

 # Environment